 offline.*.kunlun*.com, or return a614status code.
 As a result, your website becomes inaccessible.In the list of domain names in the CDN console, the status of the domain name changes to Disabled.

-You can restore the service in one of two ways:
+You can restore the service in either of the following ways:

 Wait for automatic recovery: The system starts a countdown based on your configured unblocking time.
-The domain name is automatically brought back online when the time elapses.
+The domain name is brought back online when the countdown ends.

-Manually enable the domain name: If you want to restore service sooner, you can find the domain name in the CDN console and click the Actions button in the Actions column to bring it back online.
+Manually enable the domain name: To restore service sooner, find the domain name in the CDN console and click the Actions button in the Actions column.

-If you want the domain name to remain offline after a cap is triggered and not be automatically brought back online, you must delete the usage cap configuration.
+If you want the domain name to remain offline after a cap is triggered, delete the usage cap configuration.